tofu-boy/aws-certified-data-engineer-associate/notes/Section2.md

 Use a Data Warehouse when you have structured data sources and reqwuire fast complex queries.
 Data integration from different sources is essential.
 Buesiness Intelligence are primary usecases

-Use DataLake when you have a mix of data structuredness, you need a scaleable and cost effective solution to store massive amounts of data.
+Use DataLake when you have a mix of data structuredness, you need a scalable and cost effective solution to store massive amounts of data.
 Need discoverability.

 Data Lakehouse:
 Hybrid data architecture combining best of both worlds.